Focus groups are a useful tool for companies that want to perform extensive market research on their products and services.

 General tips for online focus groups

-- Fill out your profile (i.e. short surveys about yourself) located in your survey site account to increase your chances of being matched with a new study, as soon as one comes out.
+- Fill out your profile (i.e. a series of short surveys about yourself) located in your survey site account to increase your chances of being matched with a new study as soon as one becomes available.

-- Don’t be disheartened if you’re not chosen for a focus group immediately.
-Persistence is key.
+- Don’t be disheartened if you’re not chosen for a paid focus group immediately after applying.
+Persistence and patience are key.

-- Read our guide to learn exactly how focus groups work and to find out what you can expect what you do get chosen for one.
+- Read our guide to learn exactly how focus groups work to find out what you can expect when you do get chosen for one.